Schiller Institute: Death of Kenneth Kronberg

 Kenneth Kronberg, co-founder and editor of the Schiller Institute's magazine, Fidelio, and the president of a LaRouche movement printing business, committed suicide in April 2007.
 According to Nicholas F. Benton, a former member of the LaRouche movement, Kronberg killed himself on the day that a so-called "morning briefing" (published daily by the LaRouche movement) heavily criticized Kronberg's printing business.
 Kronberg's printing business was also reported to be in financial trouble, the Washington Monthly described the companies finances as being "in perilous shape.
 Various LaRouche organizations owed Kronberg hundreds of thousands of dollars.
 When the IRS and Virginia tax authorities came calling over withholding payments, Ken knew he was in serious trouble."

 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, the Schiller Institute held an international discussion which concluded that "the confrontation with Russia is detrimental to Germany and the EU".
 The Ukrainian government Center for Countering Disinformation said the conclusion was "an attempt by Russia to impose their point of view on the world".

-"Zepp-LaRouche often resorts to distorting facts from history."
+Zepp-LaRouche was described as "often resort[ing] to distorting facts from history."